intel/libvpl/doc/spec/source/appendix/VPL_apnds_c.rst

 frames or wait for the IDR frame.
 When the IDR frame is reached, all long term reference frames will be unmarked.

-The oneVPL encoder puts all long term reference frames at the end of a reference frame list.
+The |vpl_short_name| encoder puts all long term reference frames at the end of a reference frame list.
 If the number of active reference frames (the ``NumRefIdxL0Active`` and ``NumRefIdxL1Active`` values in the :cpp:struct:`mfxExtAVCRefListCtrl` extended buffer) is less than than the total reference frame number (the